 Admittedly, the signs are not good and there’s no better example of that than the laughable piece of tosh by someone with the unbelievable moniker of Parnell Palme McGuinness in a recent Sun-Herald comment piece, claiming hysterically that NSW Premier Gladys Berejiklian had come top of the world class in Politics 2020, easily eclipsing the work of New Zealand Prime Minister Jacinda Ardern across the dutch.

 This tortured, turgid, piece of propaganda reminded The Glass House of an old labbie down on its haunches, trying unsuccessfully to dislodge a turd that’s been baked far too long.

-McGuiness, a dreadful Tory, was clearly trying to help Berejiklian out of a big hole she has dug herself over a number of fronts in recent months and even though McGuiness was also full of shit like that painfully bound labbie, with a lot of straining and a fair bit of howling she was able to dump that smelly load on Sun-Herald readers.
+McGuinness, a dreadful Tory, was clearly trying to help Berejiklian out of a big hole she has dug herself over a number of fronts in recent months and even though McGuinness was also full of shit like that painfully bound labbie, with a lot of straining and a fair bit of howling she was able to dump that smelly load on Sun-Herald readers.

 Comparing Berejiklian with Ardern is akin to arguing that Ivan Milat did far more good work in the Belangalo State Forest than the parks and wildlife rangers charged with the health and wellbeing of its flauna and flora.

 And now we have a fresh example of the mindset of those charged with putting the SMH and The Sun-Herald on the streets.